 | /pr-review | Runs team-specific code review against your standards | Style guide, security rules, test coverage minimums |

-You don't need to build the whole thing at once.
+Do not build the whole package on day one.
 Start with a personal skill in .claude/commands/ that solves your own problem.
 Run it for a week.
-Pay attention to what you hardcode and what changes between runs.
-Those variable parts become your context file schema.
+Watch what you keep hardcoding and what shifts between runs.
+The variable parts are the schema for your context file.

-Once the skill works reliably for you, spend an hour converting it to a plugin: create the directory structure, write the manifest, and move the skill into skills/.
-Test it with --plugin-dir.
-Hand it to one teammate and watch where they get stuck — that's where your template file needs better comments.
+Once the skill works for you, spend an hour converting it: create the directory, write the manifest, move the skill into skills/.
+Test with --plugin-dir.
+Hand it to one teammate and watch where they get stuck — that is where your template comments need to be sharper.

 The gap between a personal shortcut and a team-wide plugin is smaller than it looks.
-Most of the work is the skill itself.
-Packaging and distribution are mechanical steps.
-The real investment is in context file design, and that investment pays back every time a new team picks up your plugin and is running in five minutes instead of building their own from scratch.
+The skill itself is most of the work.
+Packaging is mechanical.
+The investment that pays back is context file design.
+Get it right and a new team installs the plugin and runs in five minutes instead of building their own from scratch.
+That is the leverage.

 Plugin launch readiness

-Skill works reliably for at least two different teams
+Skill works against at least two different teams' data

-MCP connections declared in .mcp.json (no hardcoded credentials)
+MCP connections declared in .mcp.json — no hardcoded credentials anywhere

 Tested with --plugin-dir and /reload-plugins workflow